- By Visit Winston Salem

 Tourism Officials Announce Strong Economic Recovery in Forsyth County

-Visit North Carolina today announced results from the latest domestic tourism spending impact study, the “Economic Impact of Travel on North Carolina Counties 2018.”
-According to the study, visitor spending in Winston-Salem/Forsyth County generated more than $950 million in 2018, which is an increase of 5.8 percent over 2017 figures.
-These latest numbers rank Forsyth County’s tourism economic impact as the sixth highest producer out of 100 counties in the state.
+Visit North Carolina has announced results from the latest annual tourism spending impact study, the “Economic Impact of Travel on North Carolina Counties 2021.”
+According to the study, the rebound from the negative economic impact of COVID-19 pandemic on the hospitality and tourism industry in 2020 is evident, as visitor spending in Winston-Salem/Forsyth County generated $831 million in 2021, an increase of 58 percent from 2020.

 The study also reports visitor expenditures in Forsyth County generated $64 million in local and state tax revenues in 2021 compared to $42 million from 2020.

 After visitor spending hit a record high in 2019 of $1 billion, spending was drastically cut by almost half the following year due to the pandemic.